TechieBelle/taskboard/README.md

 ### Validation Tips
 - Title must be 3-100 characters
 - Description limited to 500 characters
-- No past due dates for new tasks (can edit existing dates)
 - Tags: max 10, separated by commas, no duplicates
 - Clear error messages guide you to fix issues